 The diagnosis of a MTrP relies on the criteria of a tender spot with an underlying taught band, pain on palpation of the tender spot, and a local twitch response (i.e., a transient local contraction of skeletal muscle fibers in response to palpation or needling).3,10 The data on clinical outcomes provide no definitive answer.
 The best outcomes appear to occur in patients who exhibit a local twitch response with palpation.4 The current literature provides no pathophysiologic explanation for this result.
 There are no laboratory, pathology, or radiology studies to identify or verify a MTrP.

 Identifying the palpable, taut band is critical in locating the MTrP (Figure 138-1).
 The MTrP can be identified by flat palpation, snapping palpation, pincer palpation, and/or deep palpation.
 Flat palpation uses a fingertip to slide across the skin over the affected muscle to find the MTrP (Figure 138-2).
-The taut band may be felt under the sliding fingertip. ...
+The taut band may be felt under ...